 No, it's not OK to threaten others, no matter their position.
 Wishing someone ill, whether it is a friend, family member, colleague, politician, celebrity, whatever.
 If you don't like someone else, social media is not the place to be hurling threats of any kind.

-Remember that social media is public, even if you restrict it to the private settings.
+Remember that social media is public, even if you restrict the privacy settings.
 If you are ever in doubt of this, think back to all of the private social media posts that were made public when someone commits a crime.
 The government (and other agencies) may have access to this in advance of employment, so keep it clean.
 And, even after you start, you will likely friend your coworkers, who will have access to your past posts, including that wild party where you were tagged.
 Keep it social, yet keep it clean.